-- An overlooked problem: How do you get labeled data for training your model? - E.g., how do you get training data for ranking? - Usually requires a lot of manual effort and domain expertise and carefully planned labeling - Results are not always of high quality (lack of expertise) - And they are not sufficient (low coverage of the space) - Recent trends: - Find a source that generates the labeled data for you. - Crowd-sourcing techniques
+- An overlooked problem: How do you get labeled data for training your model? - E.g., how do you get training data for ranking? - Chicken and egg problem - Usually requires a lot of manual effort and domain expertise and carefully planned labeling - Results are not always of high quality (lack of expertise) - And they are not sufficient (low coverage of the space) - Recent trends: - Find a source that generates the labeled data for you. - Crowd-sourcing techniques